 The same goes for the sequel trilogy.
 When we look back at the films with the complete story in view, we can see where things connect and link into one another.
 Before you say it, I am completely aware that this sequel trilogy was not written like the prequels.
 Lucas had a complete plan in place and knew every beat of the overall story before he did anything.
 He had a bird's eye view of everything.
-This was an asset to him, but also a detriment; because he did not address multiple story points that proved vital to the connecting pieces until years later in The Clone Wars.
+This was an asset to him, but also a detriment; because certain important plot points were not addressed until years later in The Clone Wars.
 He left holes to fill in later.

 The sequels in comparison, were not fully planned in advance.
 Instead, they opted to use a more traditional franchise writing style, with each film building off the previous; addressing plot points left over, and then telling their own story.
 The good news is that both Rian Johnson and J.J.
 Abrams picked up the right story threads and were able to link together dialogue, character motivation, and even thematic shot choices.
 Watching the sequel trilogy as a complete story is now a completely different experience than watching each film as they came out, a year apart from one another.

 So, with all that said, how does Rian's darker depiction of Luke stand up within the overall context of the Skywalker Saga?